Skip to main content

 There is a Quaker saying: Let your life speak.
 Describe the environment in which you were raised and the impact it has had on the person you are today.
 (250 words)

-The phrasing is a little more creative, but this is basically a Diversity essay prompt, which means you want to do two things in your response.
+The phrasing is a little more creative, but this is a Diversity essay prompt, which means you want to do two things in your response.

 First, describe some particular feature of the environment in which you were raised.
 The prompt says just “the environment,” but 250 words isn’t enough to flesh out every aspect of your upbringing.
 So, you want to narrow your focus to one feature that is especially relevant to understanding “the person you are today.”
 Here are some examples of things you could zero in on:

 Keep in mind that “the environment in which you were raised” is a very open-ended phrase, so you can also get creative here if you want.
 For example, you could talk about you and your parents setting up a garden in your backyard, or about how your dad is a huge Beatles fan and played them non-stop while driving you to school.
-Basically, if something was an important part of your life growing up, it’s fair game to write about for this prompt.
+If something was an important part of your life growing up, it’s fair game to write about for this prompt.

 Once you’ve narrowed your focus, the second thing you want to do is explain how that feature of your environment shaped the person you are today.
 In other words, how is this thing relevant to the kind of college student you will be?
 Why do admissions officers need to know about it?

-Answering that question will require some reflection on your part, to figure out what exactly you learned from being brought up in that kind of environment.
+Answering that question will require some reflection on your part to figure out what exactly you learned from being brought up in that kind of environment.
 There is no one right answer.
-Just be honest about what you learned, and make sure that your takeaway clearly connects to your description of your environment, as otherwise your essay may feel generic or impersonal.
+Just be honest about what you learned, and make sure that your takeaway connects to your description of your environment, as otherwise your essay may feel generic or impersonal.

-Alternatively, you could talk about how your dad bombarding you with trivia about Beatles lyrics eventually inspired you to pursue a creative outlet of your own, to express your feelings in a personal way, which led you to becoming a photographer.
+Alternatively, you could talk about how your dad bombarding you with trivia about Beatles lyrics eventually inspired you to pursue a creative outlet of your own, to express your feelings in a personal way, which led you to become a photographer.

 Prompt 2, Option B

 “Be yourself,” Oscar Wilde advised.
 “Everyone else is taken.”
-Introduce yourself in 200-250 words.
+Introduce yourself.
+(250 words)

 This prompt is a pretty much completely open-ended opportunity for you to tell Dartmouth about some of the key qualities that make you, you.
 As one of the most prestigious schools in the country, Dartmouth will receive tons of applications from students around the world with impressive GPAs and extracurriculars.
-This essay isn’t about rehashing your own achievements, though.
+This essay isn’t about rehashing your achievements, though.
 Instead, you want to tell admissions officers something they don’t already know from reading your personal statement or activities list.
-Essentially, the question is: beyond your resume, who are you?

-Obviously, this question is incredibly broad, but you only have 250 words to answer it, so you want to try to distill your identity down to a few key qualities or experiences.
+This question is incredibly broad, but you only have 250 words to answer it, so you want to try to distill your identity down to a few key qualities or experiences.
 This filtering is much easier said than done, but asking yourself questions like the following can help get the ball rolling:

 Once you’ve picked out a couple of qualities that you want to focus on, think of experiences you’ve had that highlight them.
-Remember, show, don’t tell–if you just tell admissions officers “Family is important to me,” they won’t really understand anything about your personality, because family is important to lots of people.
+Remember, show, don’t tell—if you just tell admissions officers “Family is important to me,” they won’t understand anything about your personality, because family is important to lots of people.

 Instead, you want to share anecdotes that show your reader how important family has been in your life.
 For example, you could write about how hard your dad worked when you were little, but how he would take afternoons off to take you to baseball games, and how those days were some of your absolute favorites.